kaidokert/tfixed/README.md

 This is fixed point library by Anthony Williams, published in Dr. Dobbs April 2008

-This code has been in https://github.com/XCSoar project, but was recently removed Last revision: https://github.com/XCSoar/XCSoar/blob/45b4dbe7ebd601975c110f506fede2bd5bf8450f/src/Math/fixed.hpp
+This code has been in https://github.com/XCSoar project, but was recently removed.

+Last revision:
+https://github.com/XCSoar/XCSoar/blob/45b4dbe7ebd601975c110f506fede2bd5bf8450f/src/Math/fixed.hpp